-- Goal 2, Action 2: An area of concern is student academic progress in ELA and Math as evidenced in the 2022 CA School Dashboard; and the achievement gap among Unduplicated pupils (UP) and Students with Disabilities (SWD) compared with overall schoolwide performance.
+- Goal 2, Action 2: An area of concern is student academic progress in ELA and Math; and the achievement gap among Unduplicated pupils (UP) and Students with Disabilities (SWD) compared with overall schoolwide performance.
 With the return to in-person instruction, tiered interventions have been strengthened and expanded to increase the number of students performing at grade level.
-Reading and Math Intervention teachers will provide Tier 2 support.
-Small Group Instructors (SGI) and Instructional Assistants will provide interventions during the instructional day, and students will be identified for supports based on our Multi-tiered System of Supports (MTSS)/Response to Intervention (Rtl) Model.
+Reading Intervention teachers will provide Tier 2 support.
+Small Group Instructors (SGI) & Instructional Assistants will provide interventions during the instructional day, and students will be identified for supports based on our Multi-tiered System of Supports (MTSS)/Response to Intervention (RtI) Model.

-MS/HS Guidance Counselors will conduct grade/transcript reviews to ensure students that are struggling academically are accessing intervention services/support and ensure high school students are on track to graduate and meet A-G requirements.
+Guidance Counselors will conduct grade/transcript reviews to ensure students that are struggling academically are accessing intervention services/support and ensure high school students are on track to graduate and meet A-G requirements.
 Guidance Counselors will meet with students regularly to build positive relationships and ensure students are engaged, and provide resources as needed.
 Additional counselors will be hired to reduce student to counselor ratio.